 More than a quarter of the American population who are too young to drink are doing so anyway according to a new report issued today by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Although there has been progress in reducing the extent of underage drinking in recent years, particularly among those aged 17 and younger, therates of underage drinking are still unacceptably high.
-In 2016, 47% of young adults aged 18-25 were current alcohol users.
-Almost 63% of people ages 12-20 reported binge drinking (NSDUH, 2016).
+Although there has been progress in reducing the extent of underage drinking in recent years, particularly among those aged 17 and younger, the rates of underage drinking are still unacceptably high.
+In 2023, 10.6 million people ages 12 to 20 (27.9% in this age group) reported that they drank in the past year.
+3.3 million people ages 12 to 20 (8.6% in this age group) reported binge drinking in the past month.